⊕ W. James Tetlow: President, Principal Consultant, Lighting Designer

 International Alliance of Theatrical Stage Employees - Local 74

-Michael has been a featured speaker at industry conferences including PLASA, Ship Interiors Expo and LDI and has contributed to several publications including Lighting Dimensions, PLSN, Cruise Ship Interiors, Archi•Tech, Lighting and Sound America, Sound & Communications.
+Michael received his Bachelor of Science degree in Mechanical Engineering from Lafayette College and has been a member of the American Society of Theatre Consultants since 2006.
+He has been a featured speaker at industry conferences including PLASA, Ship Interiors Expo, and LDI while also contributing written articles to several publications including Lighting Dimensions, PLSN, Cruise Ship Interiors, Archi•Tech, Lighting and Sound America and Sound & Communications.

 M.A.
 University of Southern California

 As co-founder and secretary-treasurer of Nautilus Entertainment Design, Laura is comptroller and administrator of employee benefits, and oversees day to day organizational requirements for staff and subcontractors.
 Prior to NED, Laura worked at Imero Fiorentino Associates in New York where she initiated a job costing system and became directly responsible for monitoring operating budgets exceeding $5 million.
 Clients included Republican National Committee, Epcot/Disney; Sesame Street; Neil Diamond/Archangel Productions; Anheuser Busch, MTV and other major television networks.

 ETCP - Certified Entertainment Electrician

 ETCP - Certified Rigger - Theatre

 Brian came to NED from Boston where he was the lighting supervisor for Boston University and the Huntington Theatre Company for five years.
 Previous to this he was a project manager for High Output Inc. in both their production and permanent A/V installation divisions.
 Before this time Brian was an associate lighting designer for Pinkney Associates doing lighting design and logistics for IBM’s Business Partners Executive Conferences for five years and also the Smithsonian’s National Postal Museum “What’s in the Mail” exhibit.